OKR End of Quarter Review

 Lessons Learned

-Summarize the key lessons learned from the quarter.
+Summarize the key lessons that should be applied in the next quarter.

-This section matters because it converts feedback into concrete coaching, resources, and next-step priorities.
+This section matters because it converts review findings into concrete actions, priorities, and support requests for the next cycle.

 -